qig123/pdf_trans/mybook/Part I_ Foundations/Chapter 3_ Names, Scopes, and Bindings.md

 ## 3.7 Macro Expansion

 Prior to the development of high-level programming languages, assembly lan- guage programmers could ﬁnd themselves writing highly repetitive code.
 To ease the burden, many assemblers provided sophisticated macro expansion facilities.
 Consider the task of loading an element of a two-dimensional array from memory EXAMPLE 3.42

+A simple assembly macro into a register.
+As we shall see in Section 8.2.3, this operation can easily require

 half a dozen instructions, with details depending on the hardware instruction set; the size of the array elements; and whether the indices are constants, values in memory, or values in registers.
 In many early assemblers, one could deﬁne a macro that would replace an expression like ld2d(target reg, array name, row, col- umn, row size, element size) with the appropriate multi-instruction sequence.
 In a numeric program containing hundreds or thousands of array access operations, this macro could prove extremely useful. ■ When C was created in the early 1970s, it was natural to include a macro pre- EXAMPLE 3.43